Aviation data

 Flight searches data from ForwardKeys covers the volume of flight searches to the UK as well as the year-on-year growth in searches for the UK as a travel destination.

-• The demand for the UK, measured by flight searches x the number of passengers searched for, saw continued strong growth in September 2025, but weaker trends earlier in the year have driven lower year-to-date growth figures (3%).
+- The demand for the UK, measured by flight searches x the number of passengers searched for, saw a slight YoY decline in January 2026 (-2%).

 PDF